Development Updates

 Site Preparation

-Tract intends to begin site preparation work in Q2 of 2026 on the golf course property, which includes, fence repairs, structure demolition of the clubhouse, and soil investigation.
+Tract intends to begin site preparation work in late Q2 of 2026 on the golf course property, which includes, fence repairs, structure demolition of the clubhouse and sheds, removal of dead or diseased trees in localized areas, and soil investigation of heavy metals due to previous golf course use.

 Tract is committed to being a good neighbor, and as such, is planning to install landscape berms including tree plantings along the west and east sides of the golf course property to provide noise and visual mitigation prior to any larger construction activities.
 The landscape berms are in the initial stages of design, but the following renderings provide a visual representation of what the berms could look like and the screening they would provide once vertical construction is complete.